Blue-Sky5/fundamental-projects-/README.md

 # fundamental-projects-
-the codes and projects from first semester @ uni
+codes from challanges and projects of programming classes ( fundamental and advanced ) @ uni